Making Money

 Job Outlook

-The employment of workers in this sector, according to the Bureau of Labor Statistics, is projected to grow by about 4% before 2030.
+According to the Bureau of Labor Statistics, employment in this sector is projected to grow approximately 4% through 2030.

 How Much do Stockbrokers Make?

-According to ZipRecruiter, the average stockbroker salary in the United States is $136,000 per year.
-There are also stockbrokers who only earn $14,000 per year, and those who earn nearly half a million dollars (or more) per year.
+According to ZipRecruiter, the average stockbroker salary in the United States is $136,000 annually.
+However, some stockbrokers earn as little as $14,000 yearly, while others command nearly half a million dollars or more.

 Stockbrokers Make Good Money